Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 ### Understanding Cython Annotation

 Lets view the intermediate `cythonfn.c` file, we can type `cython -a cythonfn.pyx` , and generate `cythonfn.html` file.
-We cannot optimize any block of code blindly, that's why we can check if line acts as bottleneck.
-Once the `html` file is generated, we can view it in a browser.
+We cannot optimize any block of code blindly, that's why we can check if the line acts as a bottleneck.
+Once the `HTML file is generated, we can view it in a browser.

 <center>
 <img src="{{site.url}}/assets/images/PythonFaster/shrinked_cython.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>